WDC 65C816: Switching between modes

 Upon being switched to native mode, the MSB of X and Y will be zero, and the B-accumulator will be unchanged.
-If the m bit in P is cleared, the B-accumulator is "ganged" to the A-accumulator to form a 16-bit register (called the C-accumulator).
-A load/store or arithmetic/logical operation involving the accumulator and/or memory will be a 16-bit operation—two bus cycles are required to fetch/store a 16-bit value.
+If the m bit in SR is cleared, the B-accumulator will be "ganged" to the A-accumulator to form a 16-bit register (called the C-accumulator).
+A load/store or arithmetic/logical operation involving the accumulator or memory will be a 16-bit operation—two bus cycles are required to fetch/store a 16-bit value.

-If the x bit in P is cleared, both index registers will be set to 16 bits.
+If the x bit in SR is cleared, both index registers will be set to 16 bits.
 If used to index an address, e.g., LDA SOMEWHERE,X, the 16-bit value in the index register will be added to the base address to form the effective address.

-If the m bit in P is set the accumulator will return to being an 8-bit register and subsequent operations on the accumulator, with a few exceptions, will be 8-bit operations.
-The B-accumulator will retain the value it had when the accumulator was operating in 16-bit mode.
-The exceptions are the instructions that transfer the direct page register (D) and stack pointer (S) to/from the accumulator.
-These operations are always 16 bits wide in native mode, regardless of the condition of the m bit in the status register.
+If the m bit in SR is set, the accumulator will return to being an 8-bit register and subsequent operations on the accumulator, with a few exceptions, will be 8-bit operations.
+The B-accumulator will retain the value it had when the accumulator was set to 16 bits.
+The exceptions are the instructions that transfer the direct page register (DP) and stack pointer (SP) to/from the accumulator.
+These operations are always 16 bits wide in native mode, regardless of the condition of the m bit in SR.

-If the x bit in P is set, not only will the index registers return to being 8 bits, whatever was in the MSB while in 16-bit mode will be lost, something an assembly language programmer cannot afford to forget.
+If the x bit in SR is set, not only will the index registers return to being 8 bits, whatever was in the MSB while they were 16 bits wide will be lost, something an assembly language programmer cannot afford to forget.